 Clay Pot Vegetable Beef Stew

-- 1 pound sirloin tip roast, cut into 1 1/2 inch pieces (this roast has no fat but it does get tender)
+- 1 pound sirloin tip roast, cut into 1 1/2 inch pieces, or stew meat

 - 1 cup chopped onion